A Bordo! 2023 Edition

 "A BORDO!
 Mediterranea Saving Humans Festival" lands in Rome!

-After Naples, the second edition of the festival will be held from 7 to 10 September at the Città dell'Altra Economia (CAE)
+The 2023 edition of the festival was held from 7 to 10 September at the Città dell'Altra Economia (CAE)

-It will be 4 days animated by workshops, debates, artistic and cultural activities and concerts.
+It was 4 days of workshops, debates, artistic and cultural activities and concerts.

-Download the full programme in PDF at the link below
+Download the programme of the 2023 edition in PDF at the link below

 Press point - Presentation On Board!